 a) AdoptionofappropriatepricingandothermechanismssuchasSDFand MDPR.

-b) Allleisuretouristsexceptthosefromcountriesgrantedexemptionsbythe RGOB will have to pay the MDPR which includes SDF component and payment for the all-inclusive service package which includes accommodation, meals, guides and ground transport within Bhutan.
+b) Allleisuretouristsexceptthosefromcountriesgrantedexemptionsbythe RGOB will have to pay the MDPR which includes the SDF component and payment for the all-inclusive service package which includes accommodation, meals, guides, and ground transport within Bhutan.

-c) TheMDPRwillnotapplytocountriesgrantedexemptionsbytheRGOB which currently includes nationals of Bangladesh, India and Maldives.
-However, for this category of leisure tourist only SDF will be applied.
+c) TheMDPRwillnotapplytocountriesgrantedexemptionsbytheRGOB which currently includes nationals of Bangladesh, India, and Maldives.
+However, for this category of leisure tourists, only SDF will be applied.
 The SDF is different from any other fees.

 f) The implementation of the SDF shall be guided by the Tourism Levy Act of Bhutan 2020.

 7.2 Positioning Tourism in Development Policies and Programmes

 1. The RGOB shall position tourism in the national development planning and strategies given its contribution to the economy.